jriver44/curation/README.md

 So it's already usable as a minimal collection tracker, but the real point is to constantly grow the app.

+## SQLite Backend w/ CLI update (12/24/2025)

+ - JSON based storage is now default and still operational, but an optional SQLite backend has been added in.
+Both operate through a base Storage abstraction
+ - SQLite is operational with selection being done through arg parse at initialization.
+ - SQLiteStorage class implemented (schema + save/load/list w/ tests)
+ - CLI supporst --backend and --db options
+- pytest/ruff/mypy configured/initialized and are passing all runs.

 ---

 ## Why this exists